-While promising freedom and solutions to every imaginable problem, cults and false teachers lead adherents into greater bondage and deception.
+While promising freedom and solutions to every imaginable problem, cults, and false teachers lead adherents into greater bondage and deception.
 Once they have established their authority and instilled a toxic dependency, they’re able to get what they want from followers through manipulation.
 They employ negative and positive means – punishment from leadership who may also insinuate that God is equally displeased and may take action if you refuse to submit, or recognition from leaders and blessing from God if you submit and obey their teachings.

 • Unhealthy accountability

 Abusive leaders never take accountability….for anything.
 When issues arise, the problem is always with the individual – not the teachings or leaders of the group/church.
-When an individual fails to get healed from sickness, the lack lies at their end of the equation – unconfessed sin, lack of faith etc. When tithing faithfully does not bring financial increase – the problem is lack of faith, sin, or not giving enough.
-When the individual does not experience the supernatural or speak in tongues – they are told to hunger more, have more faith, deal with sin in their lives etc. If an individual questions certain incidents, teachings, the way finances are managed, or the motives of leaders – they’ll find themselves being accused of ignorance, bad motives, or operating out of “hurt.”
+When an individual fails to get healed from sickness, the lack lies at their end of the equation – unconfessed sin, lack of faith, etc. When tithing faithfully does not bring financial increase – the problem is a lack of faith, sin, or not giving enough.
+When the individual does not experience the supernatural or speak in tongues – they are told to hunger more, have more faith, deal with sin in their lives, etc. If an individual questions certain incidents, teachings, the way finances are managed, or the motives of leaders – they’ll find themselves being accused of ignorance, bad motives, or operating out of “hurt.”

 • Untouchable leaders

 The “apostles” who govern the church, and the “prophets” who receive “revelation” are the untouchables on top of the NAR food chain.
-To question them, is to question God.
+To question them is to question God.
 After all, they are the ones with intimacy with God and receive direct revelation.
 Followers are threatened – “Touch not my anointed ones, do my prophets no harm!”
 This verse is taken out of context, but effective in subduing those who dare to test all things.
 Leaders are shielded from those deemed to be “problematic” by sub-leaders who have been trained to deal with dissenters.

 • Charismatic personality